 School of Music

-UNI School of Music faculty artist John Hines, bass will collaborate with faculty artist Polina Khatsko, piano to present a fall recital.
+UNI School of Music faculty artist Tina Su will present a horn recital with Polina Khatsko, piano.
+Repertoire to be announced.
 This event is free and open to the public.